 There is hope!

 Don't worry, pregnant moms, there's hope because gestational diabetes is highly treatable.
-One thing you should do is to have full control of your glucose levels and if you can do that successfully then you will be able to significantly decrease the risks of this disease.
+One thing you should do is to have full control of your glucose levels while you're pregnant and if you can do that successfully then you will be able to significantly decrease the risk of this disease.